JorritSalverda/jarvis-contracts/README.md

-# ESTAFETTE-CI-PROTOS
+# JARVIS-CONTRACTS

-This mono-repository contains all messages used by the Estafette CI platform in proto3 format.
+This mono-repository contains all messages used by the Jarvis platform in proto3 format.

 ## Adding or extending messages